 | Read More: Emerging Technologies in Tunnel Instrumentation and Monitoring |

-With a considerable risk involved due to the existing tunnels, the main intention of the instrumentation and monitoring procedure was to systematically recognise any design risks caused by the construction.
-For complete safety, it was crucial to monitor the response of ground, groundwater and viaduct foundations during the construction period.
+With a considerable risk involved due to the existing tunnels, the main intention of the instrumentation and monitoring procedure was to systematically recognize any design risks caused by the construction.
+For complete safety, it was crucial to monitor the response of ground, groundwater, and viaduct foundations during the construction period.

 The Turnkey Services Included:

-Encardio Rite provided instrumentation and monitoring service for the ongoing excavation work as well as for the existing metro and road runnels.
+Encardio Rite provided instrumentation and monitoring services for the ongoing excavation work as well as for the existing metro and road runnels.